tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 a Factor data structure.
 This means that it has categorical data.
 In this case three different species.

-In R a data frame is a data structure for storing two-dimensional data, i.e. a spreadsheet like data with rows and columns.
+In R a data frame is a data structure for storing two-dimensional data, i.e. like a spreadsheet with rows and columns.
 In a data frame each column contains the same type of data and each row has values for each column.

 .. sidebar:: What is the difference between vectors, lists and data frames?

     As well as data frames R also has concepts of vectors and lists.
     A vector is a list where each item is of the same type.
 A list is more flexible in that the items can be of different types.
-    The data frame is essentially a list of equal length lists..
+    The data frame is essentially a list of equal length lists.

 You can find the names of the columns in a data frame using the ``names()`` function.